Batman: Arkham Origins: Cold, Cold Heart

 On New Year's Eve at Wayne Manor, Ferris Boyle, owner of GothCorp, accepts a humanitarian award from the Wayne Foundation.
 The ceremony is interrupted by criminals working for the Penguin, led by a man in a mechanized suit armed with freezing weapons, who kidnaps Boyle.
 Wayne retreats to the Batcave, dons the Batsuit, and saves the guests, learning that the attacker is known as "Mr. Freeze" and is meeting weapons dealers in South Gotham.
 Investigating further, Batman discovers that the Penguin's men were receiving weapons manufactured by GothCorp.

 At GothCorp, Batman finds Freeze and the Penguin in a standoff, with the latter holding Boyle hostage.
 Freeze encases the Penguin in ice and escapes with Boyle, leaving Batman unable to pursue because of an ice wall blocking his path.
 Interrogating the Penguin, Batman learns that Boyle possesses the access codes to a superweapon and that the only way through the ice wall is with a Cryodrill, which Penguin's men have stolen.

 Equipping his XE suit, which allows him to survive extreme cold, Batman retrieves the Cryodrill and returns to GothCorp.
 There, he uncovers evidence of a past crime and learns Freeze's true identity: Victor Fries, a former GothCorp scientist who sought to cure his terminally ill wife Nora by placing her in cryogenic stasis.
 Boyle had financed Victor's research in exchange for weapons development but later reneged, stealing Nora's frozen body and causing the accident that forced Victor to live in sub-zero conditions inside a mechanized suit.

 Armed with this knowledge, Batman confronts and subdues Freeze, but is then frozen by Boyle, who attempts to cover up his crimes by killing both Victor and Nora.
 Batman breaks free, defeats Boyle, and reactivates Nora's cryogenic chamber, preserving her life.

-During the credits, the Gotham News Network reports the resignation of Mayor Hamilton Hill and speculates on Gordon's potential promotion to commissioner.
-Vicki Vale covers the arrests of Boyle, Freeze, and the Penguin, while Sharp cites Freeze as further justification for reopening Arkham Asylum.
+During the credits, the Gotham News Network reports on the resignation of Mayor Hamilton Hill and speculates on Gordon's potential promotion to commissioner.
+Vicki Vale reports on the arrests of Boyle and the Penguin while Mr. Freeze is being held in a special wing at the Gotham City Hospital.
+Sharp cites Freeze as further justification for reopening Arkham Asylum.